Reasons Not to Ignore Applicants with Resume Gaps

 Hard-working professionals could take time to recover from a toxic environment for mental health, or even to work on a hobby.

 It might be that this person volunteered with a charity or non-profit during that resume gap, or tried to start a business.
-Both pursuits take initiative, independence, and hard work—and both are fantastic qualities in an employees.
+Both pursuits take initiative, independence, and hard work—and both are fantastic qualities in an employee.

 Do you know anyone who couldn’t use with another certification or skill upgrade?